gohugoio/hugo/content/templates/partials.md

 In practice, it's very convenient to split out common template portions into a partial template that can be included anywhere.
-As you create the rest of your templates, you will include templates from the ``/layouts/partials` directory or from arbitrary subdirectories like `/layouts/partials/post/tag`.
+As you create the rest of your templates, you will include templates from the `/layouts/partials/` directory or from arbitrary partial subdirectories like `/layouts/partials/post/tag/`.

-Partials are especially important for themes as it gives users an opportunity to overwrite just a small part of your theme, while maintaining future compatibility.
+Partials are especially important for [themes][] because they give theme users an opportunity to [overwrite just a small portion of a theme][customize] while maintaining compatibility with the theme's upstream.

 Theme developers may want to include a few partials with empty HTML files in the theme just so end users have an easy place to inject their